Hishamulhakeem/grape-leaf-disease-prediction/README.md

-## grape-leaf-disease-prediction
+# grape-leaf-disease-prediction
 A deep learning project that detects and classifies diseases in grape leaves using a trained CNN model.
 The project provides a user-friendly web interface built with Gradio for easy image-based predictions.

-# Features
+## Features

-- Detects multiple grape leaf diseases.
+-Detects multiple grape leaf diseases.

-- Provides disease name and confidence score.
+-Provides disease name and confidence score.

-- Web-based interface using Gradio.
+-Web-based interface using Gradio.

-- Fast and accurate predictions.
+-Fast and accurate predictions.

-# Technologies Used
+## Technologies Used

-- Python 3.10
+-Python 3.10

-- TensorFlow 2.12 (compatible with model)
+-TensorFlow 2.12 (compatible with model)

-- Keras
+-Keras

-- Gradio
+-Gradio

-- NumPy, Pillow for image processin
+-NumPy, Pillow for image processing